DawnbrandBots/emcee-tournament-bot/docs/usage-organiser.md

 following, any words that are separated by `|` refer to the _name_ of the parameter, and you should replace them with an appropriate value when you use these commands!

+All host commands are scoped to the current server and do not work in direct messages.
+Tournaments can only be managed from the server that they were created in;
+they cannot be accessed from other servers.

 ## Index

 <!--